scaleway/netbox-netprod-importer/README.rst

   pip3 install netbox-netprod-importer

-netbox-netprod-importer is tested under python 3.5 to 3.7
+netbox-netprod-importer requires at least Python 3.6.
+It is tested on Python 3.6 to 3.8.

 Contributors